TaliaNgo/Cyntek_Analysis/README.md

 **Product Performance**
 - Loyalty members spend more across all products (**$260 vs. $240 AOV**) compared to non-loyalty customers.
 - **Samsung Webcam** ranks among the **top 3 products (5K orders, $285K sales)** for loyalty members, consistently outperforming non-loyalty customers.
-- **Apple products** are mostly purchased by non-loyalty customers.
-While *Airpods* is the best selling product across both groups, *Macbook Air* severely underperforms with loyalty group, with **first purchase from loyalty members in 2021**.
-Apple Iphone shows **no loyalty purchases**, suggesting limited program appeal for high-end Apple buyers.
+- **Apple products** are mostly purchased by non-loyalty customers. *Airpods* is the top seller for both groups, while *Macbook Air* severely underperforms among loyalty members, with **first purchases only in 2021**. *Iphone* shows **no loyalty purchases**, suggesting limited program appeal for high-end Apple buyers.

 **Marketing & Customer Behaviour**
-- **Marketing Channels**: Email marketing consistently drives stronger loyalty performance, with sales and orders **surpassing non-loyalty customers since March 2020**, while **affiliate marketing underperforms across all metrics**.
-This indicates that loyalty members are more responsive to direct and personalised communication.
+- **Marketing Channels**: Email marketing drives the **strongest loyalty performance**, with sales and orders surpassing non-loyalty customers since March 2020. **Affiliate marketing underperforms** across all metrics, showing loyalty members respond better to direct, personalised communication.
-- **Account Creation Method**: Loyalty engagement is **strongest among customers who sign up via mobile or TV platforms**.
-Sales and orders from mobile sign-ups have exceeded non-loyalty since early 2020, and **79% of TV sign-ups** belong to the loyalty program.
+- **Account Creation Method**: Loyalty engagement is **highest for customers signing up via mobile or TV**.
+Mobile sign-ups have exceeded non-loyalty sales since early 2020, and **79% of TV sign-ups are loyalty members**.
-- **Purchase Platform**: Loyalty program records **higher sales than non-loyalty customers on the mobile app** and perform better there than on the website.
-Loyalty sales on the mobile app have exceeded non-loyalty purchases across all four years, with AOV consistently higher since 2020 despite declining order volumes from 2021.
+- **Purchase Platform**: Loyalty members generate **higher sales than non-loyalty customers on the mobile app** across all four years.
+AOV on mobile has remained higher since 2020, despite declining order volumes from 2021.

 **Other Findings**
 - **Repeat Customers**: Non-loyalty customers have a **higher repeat purchase rate (17.3%) than loyalty members (13.1%)**, indicating retention challenges within the program.